bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 The Ephemeral - all coins destroyed at end of round except special payoff; far cheaper shop The Optimist - 1 life, start with arrows
 The Physician - life management (no regen)
-The Mendicant - poverty; no ante increase; no recharge
+The Mendicant - poverty; no ante increase; no recharge.

 **Monster**
 The Rhapsode - no power coins in shop; monster row contains powers; last one you use is kept